 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2021, American Eagle Outfitters reported its carbon emissions data, although specific figures for Scope 1, 2, and 3 emissions were not disclosed.
-The company has not set any formal reduction targets or commitments through initiatives such as the Science Based Targets initiative (SBTi) or other climate pledges.
+The company has not yet established any reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
 While the total emissions data is not available, the company has made strides in sustainable practices, such as producing jeans under the "Real Good" label, which reportedly have a lower environmental impact.
-For instance, jeans made under this label account for approximately 0.95 kg CO2e per unit, while AE jeans produced in 2021 under the same label represent about 0.5% of their total production.
-American Eagle Outfitters is committed to improving its sustainability practices, but as of now, it has not cascaded any emissions data from a parent or related organization.
-The company continues to explore ways to enhance its environmental performance in the apparel industry.
+For instance, jeans made under this label have an estimated water use of about 0.36 kg CO2e per pair produced, and 0.95 kg CO2e for jeans made in 2021 under the same label.
+Approximately 50% of AE jeans and styles produced in 2021 were made under the Real Good label, indicating a commitment to more sustainable production methods.
+As of now, American Eagle Outfitters has not cascaded any emissions data from a parent company, and its climate commitments remain unspecified.
+The company is positioned within the broader context of the apparel industry, which is increasingly focusing on reducing carbon footprints and enhancing sustainability practices.